VainF/Torch-Pruning/README.md

 ### A Minimal Example of DepGraph

+> [!IMPORTANT]
-> **Tip:** Please make sure that AutoGrad is enabled since TP will analyze the model structure with the Pytorch AutoGrad.
+> Please make sure that AutoGrad is enabled since TP will analyze the model structure with the Pytorch AutoGrad.
 This means we need to remove ``torch.no_grad()`` or something similar when building the dependency graph.

 ```python
 import torch